IBM/ai-data-workshop/build-and-deploy-with-studio/README.md

 ## Exercise: Set up Tracking
 1. Set up tracking for your model in Watson Knowledge Catalog
     1. From the Cloud Pak for Data navigation menu, choose **Catalogs > View all catalogs**.
-    2. Click **Create Catalog**
+    2. Click **Create Catalog**.
     3. Enter the catalog name as “**Mortgage Approval Catalog**” with no leading or trailing spaces.
-    4. Select a Cloud Object Storage from the list for the catalog assets
+    4. Select a Cloud Object Storage from the list for the catalog assets.
     5. Select **Enforce data policies**, confirm the selection, and accept the defaults for the other fields.
     6. Click **Create**.
 2. Create model entry in the model inventory